12.13.01 5:07 AM

 It's like Bunnings saying they're supporting your community

-While they're chopping it right down and some things ain't what they seem
+While they're chopping it right down and some things ain't what they

 Go download: Colours, Valley, Take